Multisystem Inflammatory Syndrome in Children (MIS-C)

-Multisystem Inflammatory Syndrome in Children (MIS-C) is a serious condition and requires immediate medical care.
-If you have a patient with suspected MIS-C, Nemours is prepared to help.
-We’ve cared for children with MIS-C and our specialists have been sought-after experts on national and international media, including NBC , CNN and the BBC.
+Multisystem inflammatory syndrome in children (MIS-C) is a serious condition and requires immediate medical care.
+If you have a patient with suspected MIS-C, Nemours Children's can help.
+We’ve cared for children with MIS-C and our specialists have been sought-after experts on national and international media, including NBC and BBC.

 What should you watch out for?

-MIS-C causes symptoms that are due to inflammation (irritation, pain, swelling) throughout the body.
+MIS-C causes symptoms that result from inflammation (irritation, pain, swelling) throughout the body.
 We are learning more every day about how these symptoms are related to the COVID-19 infection.

-- a fever that lasts longer than 24 hours
+- Fever that lasts longer than 24 hours

 AND any of these